hufyhang/livety_bootstrap_datepicker/README.md

 * `.datepicker('updateMonth', dateString)`

 Update date in month mode.
+Notice that `dateString` has to be in dashed format, i.e. YYYY-mm-dd